frankieroberto/nhsnotes/app/posts/week-71-bedside-manner-is-a-user-need.md

 description: Azure outage retro and notes from user research.
 ---

+This week flew by.

+I made the effort to attend a few more show-and-tells from other teams than I normally get time to.
+The relevance of these can be hard to predict in advance, but it can be useful to have an ambient awareness of other stuff going on.

 ## Azure outage retro

 The week started with a multi-team retro on our response to [last week’s Azure outage](https://www.bbc.co.uk/news/articles/c3rj45n4x5eo), led by our CTO Duncan Brown.